ndy-s/whatsops-agents/README.md

 For the AI itself, I experiment with both free and paid models.
 On the free side, I use Google Gemini-2.5-Flash and OpenRouter's DeepSeek-R1T2-Chimera models.
 Paid options include GPT-4.1 for faster, more capable responses.
 For embeddings, I rely on either the free all-MiniLM-L6-v2 model or text-embedding-3-small, depending on the task.
 In practice, the free models are already good enough for most tasks in this project.

 To make integration with multiple LLM APIs easier, I rely on [LangChain](https://www.langchain.com/).
-Each model has its quirks, and LangChain provides a consistent way to interact with them.
-Switching between models is simple, and adding a new one usually requires only minor tweaks.
+Each model works a bit differently, and LangChain provides a consistent way to interact with them.
+Switching between models is simple and adding a new one usually requires only minor tweaks.

 ### The Agents